nobodhi/javascript_coding_exercise/README.md

 ### Palindrome Permutation

-(Exercise 1.4).
-Determine if a string is a permutation of a palindrome.
-For instance, 'bbaa' is a permutation of 'Abba', which is a palindrome.
+(1.4) Determine if a string is a permutation of a palindrome.
+For instance, 'aabb' is a permutation of 'Abba', which is a palindrome.

 #### Solution

 We want to find whether the string can be permuted such that it produces a palindrome.
 Proceeding from the solution in [Check Permutation](#check-permutation), the solution hinges on the symmetry of the data structure.
 Whether there are an even number of characters or an odd number of characters, a palindrome arrangement will be symmetric about the center, with each paired character having a number of occurrences equal to a multiple of 2.

+### One Away

+(1.5) Determine if two strings are one edit apart, i.e. a single character edit will transform one string into the other.
+E.g.:

+>oneAway('pale', 'bale');
+># => true
+>oneAway('pale', 'ball');
+># => false

+#### Solution

+The types of changes in a stateless system are *insert, update and delete*.
+In the insert/delete case the strings will have different length (+/- 1) and will be identical except for a single character.
+In the update case, the strings will have the same length and will also be identical except for a single character.

 ## Common Problems